VoxleOne/Eletria/README.md

 * Software module that:

   * Traverses the voxel space in time (frame-based or event-driven).
-  * Computes beam paths to target a voxel (could use lookup tables or ray intersection logic).
+  * Computes beam paths to target a voxel.
   * Controls emitters and steering fields in real time.

 #### 5. **Sensor & Feedback System (optional)**